 How to Watch the FIFA World Cup Online All Over the World

 If you’re aching to watch a FIFA World Cup match, but you’re unsure how to go about it, there are three things you can do.

 - Use a (local) online stream.
 Chances are, the country you’re in broadcasts World Cup matches via an online stream.
-Whether you’re on holiday or at home, you might be able to find a (free) stream to watch the FIFA match on.
-Have a look at our list of streams at the bottom of this article to find one that’ll work for you!
+Whether you’re on holiday or at home, you might be able to find a free stream to watch the FIFA match on.
+Have a look at our list of streams later on in this article to find one that’ll work for you!

 - Watch via local television.
 Aside from online streams, many networks also broadcast FIFA matches on local channels.
 Some examples are Sky Sport in Germany, BBC and ITV in the UK, and Fox in the US.
 Chances are, you might be able to see the match live by simply turning on your TV or going to a local pub.

 - Use a stream from a different country with a VPN.
 Sometimes the right FIFA streams aren’t available in your location.
 This might be the case when you have a running subscription for a service, but are abroad and don’t have access to it.
 In these situations, a VPN can help you access your usual streams or even free streams in a different country.
 Using a VPN is easy and probably the most universally useful solution.